MockyAbstract/Mocky/README.md

 > Clever Cloud helps companies and IT professionals to achiveve software delivery faster, reduce their feedback loop, focus on their core value and stop worrying about their hosting infrastructure by providing a solution for application sustainability.

-#### Mock your HTTP responses to test your REST API

-Mocky is a simple app which allows to generate custom HTTP responses. <br />
-It's helpful when you have to request a build-in-progress WS, when you want to mock the backend response in a singleapp, or when you want to test your WS client.

 ## Contributors

 - [Julien lafont](https://twitter.com/julien_lafont)